 If you fail part of the EA exam, you’ll have to pay the testing fee again when you register to retake your failed exam section.
 Therefore, you can cut EA exam costs by passing each part the first time.
 It’s the best strategy for saving money on the EA!

-Once you pass the exam and are ready to become an EA, you must pay $30 to the IRS in order to complete the enrollment process.
+Once you pass the exam and are ready to become an EA, you must pay $140 to the IRS in order to complete the enrollment process.
 You pay this enrollment to practice fee at the same time that you submit a form (Form 23).
-You must do both within 1 year of passing all 3 parts of the EA exam.
+You must do both within 1 year of passing all three parts of the EA exam.

-After that, you must pay maintenance fees in order to retain the EA designation.
+After that, you must pay maintenance fees to retain the EA designation.

-Finally, you’ll also need to attend continuing education (CE) seminars or sign up for online CE courses to keep your designation active.
+Finally, you must attend continuing education (CE) seminars or sign up for online CE courses to keep your designation active.
 On average, the cost of CE is typically no more than $200-300 per year.

 Just like the other EA exam parts, EA exam Part 1 offers 3.5 hours of total testing time.
 However, you’ll have to spend 4 hours at the Prometric testing center so that you have 30 minutes to complete your pre-exam tutorial and a post-exam customer satisfaction survey.